Dijker/eu.jeroensomhorst.tvgids/README.md

 ## Changelog

+0.0.3
+* Fixed an issue that caused the mapping not to be shown to the user after it was stored.

 0.0.2
 * Added trigger to work on any favorite.
 This can be used as a general trigger if you don't want to change your flows all the time.